AlishbaNazeerkhan/PW-Skills-Wbsite/Readme.md

-This repository serves as a comprehensive portfolio of my projects, showcasing my proficiency in a diverse TechStack that includes HTML, CSS, JavaScript, Bootstrap, and Tailwind CSS.
+This repository features a practice project I created while following a tutorial.
+It showcases my skills in using Tailwind CSS to build a website.
+It demonstrates my ability to apply what I’ve learned effectively.